Meet the cast of A Christmas Carol on BBC One

 Who’s Mary Cratchit?
 Mary Cratchit is the loyal spouse to Bob Cratchit, and mom to Tiny Tim.
 The brand new BBC miniseries fleshes out the minor position from Dickens’s novel.

 What has Vinette Robinson been in earlier than?
-Vinette Robinson has appeared in 4 episodes of the hit sleuth sequence Sherlock, enjoying Sgt Sally Donovan.
-Different roles embrace iconic civil rights activist Rosa Parks on an episode of Physician Who in 2018, and Helen Hopewell in Waterloo Highway.
+Vinette Robinson has appeared in 4 episodes of the hit sleuth collection Sherlock, enjoying Sgt Sally Donovan.
+Different roles embody iconic civil rights activist Rosa Parks on an episode of Physician Who in 2018, and Helen Hopewell in Waterloo Street.
 Robinson additionally starred in an episode of Black Mirror, titled Hated within the Nation, which debuted on Netflix in 2016.

 Jason Flemyng performs the Ghost of Christmas Future

 Who’s the Ghost of Christmas Future?
-The ultimate straw for Ebenezer Scrooge, chargeable for displaying him the darkish destiny of Tiny Tim and his personal unmourned grave, the Ghost of Christmas Future is all the time offered as a harrowing, deathly imaginative and prescient – typically given the type of the Grim Reaper.
+The ultimate straw for Ebenezer Scrooge, accountable for exhibiting him the darkish destiny of Tiny Tim and his personal unmourned grave, the Ghost of Christmas Future is at all times offered as a harrowing, deathly imaginative and prescient – usually given the type of the Grim Reaper.

 Kayvan Novak performs Ali Baba

 Who’s Ali Baba?
 Ali Baba is the central character within the story ‘Ali Baba and the Forty Thieves’, a people story included within the Arabian Nights.
-Virtually by no means included in display variations of A Christmas Carol, Baba seems to Scrooge in Dickens’s unique textual content when he is delivered to recall his childhood love of literature.
+Virtually by no means included in display screen diversifications of A Christmas Carol, Baba seems to Scrooge in Dickens’s authentic textual content when he is delivered to recall his childhood love of literature.
 Given Kayvan Novak’s comedian background, the character is probably going for use as comedian aid.

 What has Kayvan Novak been in earlier than?
-British actor Kayvan Novak has just lately starred within the acclaimed vampire sit-com What We Do within the Shadows (a TV adaptation of Taika Waititi’s hit 2014 comedy) as Nandor.
+British actor Kayvan Novak has not too long ago starred within the acclaimed vampire sit-com What We Do within the Shadows (a TV adaptation of Taika Waititi’s hit 2014 comedy) as Nandor.
 Earlier than this, he starred within the beloved 2010 terrorism comedy 4 Lions, and has additionally appeared in movies together with Males in Black: Worldwide, Paddington and Cuban Fury.

 Johnny Harris performs Franklin Scrooge